Your todo list:

-Descent: From the summit of the box, downclimb the east face through a fist crack (5.2?) for about 30-40 feet to a notch where you can continue on a ramp to the NW, and back to the base of the climb.
-With a traverse from the top of the climbing, you can also rig a TR on Aunt Jennifer's Tigers, or Fact of a Door Frame.
+Descent: from the summit of the box, downclimb the east face through a fist crack (5.2?) for about 30-40 feet to a notch where you can continue on a ramp to the NW, and back to the base of the climb.
+With a traverse from the top of the climbing, you can also rig a TR on Aunt Jennifer's Tigers

 Hand sized pieces, plus a #4 Camalot.
 Optional #0.5 cam, or red Alien placement after the crack.

 May 24, 2007

 Jul 1, 2009

 rating: 5.9+ 5c 17 VI 17 E1 5a PG13

 Haah ha... not to mention the fact that a good amount of it is 6-9" wide.
 Traditional 5.9+ sandbag OW moves.
 The Haas guide attempts to make this clear - the pic is of me placing a #6 Camalot into the 'handcrack' with my whole arm in there.